jart/cosmopolitan/README.md

 See also `build/objdump -xd o/tiny/examples/life.com.dbg | less` to view
 assembly and the linker glue in [ape/ape.lds] that makes it all possible

+## Licensing

+Cosmopolitan is Free Software licensed under the GPLv2.
+The build config **will embed all linked sources inside your binaries** so the compliance is easy while facilitating trust and transparency similar to JavaScript.
+You can audit your source filesystem using ZIP GUIs e.g. Win10, InfoZip.

+### Commercial Support

+If you want to be able to distribute binaries in binary only form, then please send $1,000 to Justine Tunney <jtunney@gmail.com> on PayPal, for a license lasting 1 year.
+This README will be updated in the event that this needs to change.
+Feel free to reach if there's anything you need.

+## Contributing

+We'd love to accept your patches!
+Before we can take them, we have to jump through one legal hurdle.
+Please write an email to Justine Tunney
+<jtunney@gmail.com> saying you agree to give her copyright ownership to
+any changes you contribute to Cosmopolitan.
+We need to do that in order to dual license Cosmopolitan.
+Otherwise we can't create incentives that encourage corporations to share their source code with the community.

+## Volunteering

+We also need volunteers who can help us further stabilize System Five's application binary interface.
+See our ABI scripts [libc/sysv/consts.sh] and [libc/sysv/syscalls.sh].
+Magic numbers are usually stabler than API interfaces cf. NPM but we should ideally have fewer of them, similar to how SI has sought to have fewer defining physics constants.

+[ansitrinsics library]: libc/intrin
 [ape/ape.lds]: ape/ape.lds
+[dsp/scale/cdecimate2xuint8x8.c]: dsp/scale/cdecimate2xuint8x8.c
 [examples/life.c]: examples/life.c
+[libc/nexgen32e/kcpuids.S]: libc/nexgen32e/kcpuids.S
+[libc/nexgen32e/memcpy.S]: libc/nexgen32e/memcpy.S
+[libc/nexgen32e/x86feature.h]: libc/nexgen32e/x86feature.h
 [libc/sysv/consts.sh]: libc/sysv/consts.sh
 [libc/sysv/syscalls.sh]: libc/sysv/syscalls.sh
 [tool/build/package.c]: tool/build/package.c
 [tool/emacs/cosmo-stuff.el]: tool/emacs/cosmo-stuff.el
+[tool/viz/lib/ycbcr2rgb3.c]: tool/viz/lib/ycbcr2rgb3.c